MLAB-project/utils/README.md

 gerbdim
 -------

-Modified Matthew Backler's script returns the size of a pcb from a gerberfile.
+Modified Matthew Backler's utility that returns the size of a pcb from a gerberfile.
 Measuring the Edge_Cuts layer is highly recomended.
-Dimensions ar in millimeters.
+Dimensions are in millimeters.

 mils2mm